 - In Fuyuki City of Fate/stay night, there are two nodes where spiritual energy concentrate: the Tohsaka family of sorcerers built their house on top of one, while the other is located in a temple on top of a hill (an important plot point).

 - A key mechanic in Magic and Mayhem, the main (and often only) source of mana.
 They are handled quite reasonably in-universe, with each one prominenly marked and buildings and structures often built around them.

 - Crystals in Final Fantasy I (GBA Remake) (Each kept an element in harmony)

 - Crystals in Final Fantasy V shared a similar purpose

 - The "Your Sanctuary" locations in Earthbound, which Ness had to dominate in order to make the power of the Earth his own.

-- And in the sequel, Mother 3, you have the Seven Needles that keep the Dark Dragon asleep.
+- MOTHER 3: You have the Seven Needles that keep the Dark Dragon asleep.
 Once pulled, a "great power resonates."

 - Master of Magic has nodes of power that can be tapped for Mana.

 - Age of Wonders has a similiar mechanic.

 - Daggerfall (from the Elder Scrolls) sort of had that - characters could be better or worse at casting magic when in sunlight, or when in darkness.
 In practice though, there was never any reason to use magic except in dark dungeons, so people would just use the "Cannot use magic in daylight" thing as a free way to get some more character-building points.

 - Used straight and inverted in Heroes of Might and Magic III.
 There are Magic Plains, where every spell cast (including ones cast by spellcasting troops, like Genies) is at Expert proficiency.
 On the other hand, there is Cursed Ground, where spellcasting doesn't work at all (or, if you've installed add-ons, where only first-level spells are possible).